-If you have been abused or neglected at Pershing Gardens Healthcare Center, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Pershing Gardens Healthcare Center, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Who is Pershing Gardens Healthcare Center?